 Yes, you can defer parsing of JavaScript in WordPress by adding a code snippet to function.php file.

-So this is another method that you can use to Defer Parsing of JavaScript in WordPress without using a plugin.
+This is one of the methods that you can use to Defer Parsing of JavaScript in WordPress without using a plugin.

 As I have mentioned above this method is suitable for people who are comfortable with code editing in WordPress.